-Collaborating between teams shouldn’t be rocket science — but sometimes it feels that way.
-The Jet Propulsion Laboratory, NASA’s primary centre for robotic exploration of the solar system, found themselves spending hours each day navigating disparate tools and archives of messages.
+Collaborating between teams shouldn’t be rocket science – but sometimes it feels that way.
+Staff at the Jet Propulsion Laboratory, NASA’s primary centre for robotic exploration of the solar system, found themselves spending hours each day navigating disparate tools and archives of messages.

-Given their mission-critical task of building the software used to control the Mars rover and with a launch planned to explore the red planet in the year 2020, the lab needed a way to bring their agile developer community and set of tools into one central place.
+Given their mission-critical task of building the software used to control the Mars rover and with a launch planned to explore the Red Planet in 2020, the lab needed a way to bring their agile developer community and set of tools into one central place.

 As you can probably imagine, a lot can happen during a shift.
-With 5,000 people working at the lab, and multiple tools used by various teams, Slack’s flexibility allows NASA JPL to access almost everything from one platform.
-Slack allows staff coming on to track and search the communications that have occurred during the day.
+Slack allows staff coming on shift to track and search the communications that have occurred during the day.

-A small group of developers began using Slack simply to share project updates and files but quickly got hooked once they discovered how easy it was to pick up conversations right where they left off.
-Coming back from vacation or a sick day was as easy as scrolling through the past day’s messages, all in context, organized by topic.
+A small group of developers began using Slack simply to share project updates and files, but quickly got hooked once they discovered how easy it was to pick up conversations right from where they left off.
+Coming back from holiday or sick leave was as easy as scrolling through the previous day’s messages, all in context, organised by topic.

-Developers spread across the 110 buildings that make up the laboratory now find all of their conversations in the same place, and easily searchable.
-Teams that span multiple organizations and different buildings at JPL, now conduct stand ups in Slack, saving time each morning and increasing transparency across the laboratory.
+Developers spread across the 110 buildings that make up the laboratory now find all of their easily searchable conversations in the same place.
+Teams who span multiple organisations and different buildings at JPL now hold huddles in Slack, saving time each morning and increasing transparency across the laboratory.

-Switching between tools has also been minimized thanks to integrations with GitHub Enterprise, JIRA, Google Hangouts, and Twitter that feed information directly into Slack.
-Developers share and discuss project status, track and assign bugs, list priorities, and surface industry news, all in Slack, so nothing gets lost.
+Switching between tools has also been minimised thanks to integrations with GitHub Enterprise, Jira, Google Hangouts and Twitter that feed information directly into Slack.
+Developers share and discuss project status, track and assign bugs, list priorities and bring industry news to light, all in Slack, so nothing gets lost.